 A.K., B.D.E., and R.L.G. carried out the cage synthesis, characterisation, thermal studies, and property investigation of the cage microparticles and Type III porous liquids.
-M.A.L. carried out the PXRD measurements on the cage microparticles and Type III porous liquids.
 A.I.C. and R.L.G. conceived the project, and the paper was written by A.K., B.D.E. and R.L.G. with input from all authors.